shcarroll98/Project-One/README.md

 In order to generate these charts, we had to install pyplot for graphing charts, pandas as pd to use dataframes, scipy for plotting charts, linegress to get regression starts, and numpy.

-This project could be expanded by exploring more recent data using the spotify api or merging more datasets about these songs.
+This project could be expanded by exploring more recent data using the Spotify API or merging more datasets about these songs.
 It could also be expanded upon by assessing the playlists and the song make up of the playlists.

-Resources:
 https://www.kaggle.com/datasets/joebeachcapital/30000-spotify-songs

 Outputs: